Scooby-Doo (film): Accolades

-Gellar won Choice Movie Actress – Comedy at the Teen Choice Awards.
-Prinze was nominated for a Golden Raspberry Award (Razzie) for Worst Supporting Actor, but he lost to Hayden Christensen for Star Wars: Episode II – Attack of the Clones.
+Gellar won the Teen Choice Award for Choice Movie Actress – Comedy.
+Prinze was nominated for the Golden Raspberry Award for Worst Supporting Actor (Razzie), but he lost to Hayden Christensen for Star Wars: Episode II – Attack of the Clones.
 It was also nominated for another Razzie, Most Flatulent Teen-Targeted Movie, but lost against Jackass: The Movie.
 It won the Kids' Choice Award for Favorite Fart in a Movie.

+Legacy

+Following the retirement of Casey Kasem as the voice of Shaggy, Lillard became the official voice of the character beginning with Scooby-Doo: Mystery Incorporated.
+In the same series, Cardellini voiced the supporting character Hot Dog Water opposite Velma.

+The film and its sequel have developed a cult following since their release, mainly among enthusiasts of James Gunn's later work.

 Other media

 Sequel

 A sequel, Scooby-Doo 2: Monsters Unleashed, was released in 2004.
-A third film was planned, but cancelled after the poor critical and financial results of the second.
+A third film was planned, but canceled after the poor critical and financial results of the second.

-Reboots
+Prequels

-In 2009 and 2010, two telefilm reboots, Scooby-Doo!
+In 2009 and 2010, two telefilm Prequels, Scooby-Doo!
 The Mystery Begins and Scooby-Doo!
 Curse of the Lake Monster, aired on Cartoon Network.
-In 2018, a direct-to-video film titled Daphne & Velma, with no connection to the previous Scooby-Doo films, was released in 2018.
+In 2018, a direct-to-video film titled Daphne & Velma, with no connection to the previous Scooby-Doo films, was released.

-Animated reboot

-An animated film, Scoob!, was released on May 15, 2020.